jeremytammik/tbc/a/1878_au_roundtable_not.md

 Q Check whether elements touch?

-A Follow up, check Revit Ideas.
+A We will follow up on this; please also check Revit Ideas.

-Q Collection classes are often IEnumerable, not IEnumerable&lt;T&gt;?
+Q Collection classes are often `IEnumerable`, not <code>IEnumerable&lt;T&gt;</code>?

 A That has historical reasons.
 They were introduced earlier on.
 We are gradually migrating away from that.
 We’ll get to it.

-Q Plans to support .NET 6?
+Q Plans to support .NET 5?

 A Discussed just yesterday.
 We have to get there.
 This is more than just an API decision, it affects internals as well.
 More than just a version increment.
 Not in next release.
 Everything will have to move at once.